green7ea/blog/README.md

 Since we are making space on the stack for our return value and parameters, we have to know their size.
 If any of those are a structure, we have to know what it's made of so that we can know its size.
-We let the compiler know all this with function and structure definitions.
+We let the compiler know all this with function declarations and structure definitions.

 You could put a function's declaration in every source file that needs it but that's a terrible idea since the declaration has to be the same everywhere if you